agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 #### My next steps

-The focus for this article should be that I deveop through this post what I should do next, like in the next 6 months.
+The focus for this article should be that I develop through this post what I should do next, like in the next 6 months.
 Where should I begin and what should I do.